 The occupant will wait in their current location until all other occupants finish their behavior actions or also start a Wait Until Simulation End action.
-The manner in which the occupant waits is similar to the Wait and Wait Until actions.
+The manner in which the occupant waits is similar to the Wait and Wait Until actions and depends on the action's Wait Mode.